k3nfalt/flower/baselines/dasha/README.md

 ****What’s implemented:**** The code in this directory implements the experiments from the DASHA paper.

-****Datasets:**** Mushroom from LIBSVM and CIFAR10 from PyTorch's Torchvision
+****Datasets:**** Mushrooms from LIBSVM and CIFAR10 from PyTorch's Torchvision

 ****Hardware Setup:**** These experiments were run on a desktop machine with 64 CPU cores.
-Any machine with 1 CPU would be able to run this code with the mushroom dataset.
+Any machine with 1 CPU would be able to run this code with the mushrooms dataset.
 The experiments with CIFAR10 would require slightly more CPU resources (e.g., 4 cores would be sufficient) and 1 GPU with CUDA.

 ****Contributors:**** Alexander Tyurin (https://github.com/k3nfalt)